Referring people to Mercy Hospice

 Who can refer to Mercy Hospice?

-Any healthcare professional can refer you to us Your referrer could be your:
+Any healthcare professional can refer members of the public to us.
+Your referrer could be your:

 – Family doctor (General Practitioner or GP)